amplication/docs/docs/how-to/understanding-break-the-monolith.md

 ### Handling One-to-One Relations

 In one-to-one relationships, both entities involved in the relationship undergo a modification where their related field names are suffixed with `Id`.
-This approach maintains a virtual link between the entities.
+This approach maintains an external key between the entities.
 This means that while the entities reside in separate databases, the suffixed `Id` fields provide a means to reference each other virtually rather than through a direct database relationship.

 #### Example